 There is a simple answer to this family conundrum, however.
 First, the title of the property should not be jointly titled.
 Instead, the property should be placed in a trust (or even a will).
 That way, the income from Bill’s assets can be used to take care of Amy while she is still living.
 Upon her death, then the assets will pass to George and Sue.
 We typically draft such that the home will be available to Amy during her lifetime.
 I even have clients that are willing to sell the home to take care of Amy, but want the heirlooms to pass to their children.

 In sum, we see a lot of upset clients due to being accidentally disinherited.
 This accidental disinheritance can be easily avoided through proper planning, instead of just using the “cheap and easy” method.
-If you take the time and effort to plan properly, then these issues can be prevented and your family can be at ease.
-Consulting with an experienced personal injury attorney such as the locals trust.

 Thanks to our authors at Eastman Law firm for their insight into Estate and Probate Law.